keith-ratcliffe/cloud-basher/_docs-latest/getting-started/data-model.md

 ## Load Dates Table

 The load dates table tracks the dates on which specific field names were loaded into specific tables via DataWave Ingest.
 This information may be leveraged internally for the purposes of query optimization, load date-based filtering for queries, etc.

 {% include table_load_dates.html %}

 ## Other Tables

+### Ingest Error Tables

+The layouts associated with the four ingest error tables are identical to those listed above for the *Primary Data Table*, *Global Index Tables*, and *Data Dictionary Table*.
+The only difference is that the respective error tables here are meant to capture *Data Objects* that failed to be fully loaded during ingest due to one or more processing errors.

+Thus, these tables are intended to capture any successfully-processed NFN:FV pairs, just as they would have appeared in the normal schema, along with additional NFN keys related to the errors themselves, so that error discovery and troubleshooting can proceed as efficiently as possible.
+Since schema descriptions for the primary data tables apply here as well, we describe below only the specific *Data Object* entries that are used to convey information about the error(s)

+{% include table_ingest_errors.html %}

 ### Query Metrics Tables

-The schemas associated with the four query metrics tables are identical to those listed above for the *Primary Data Table*, *Global Index Tables*, and *Data Dictionary Table*, in terms of the structure of keys and values.
+The layouts associated with the four query metrics tables are identical to those listed above for the *Primary Data Table*, *Global Index Tables*, and *Data Dictionary Table*.
 The only difference here is that the respective query metrics tables are intended to persist information associated with user queries exclusively.
-They can be leveraged by users to gain insight into their own queries, and by administrators to gain insights into all active and historical queries on the system.
+They can be leveraged by users to gain insight into their own queries, and by administrators to gain insight into active and historical queries.
 Since schema descriptions for the primary data tables apply here as well, we describe below only the specific NFN and FV components that are used to represent a query *Data Object*.

 **Note**: The *Data Type (DT)* portion of all respective keys is denoted by the literal **querymetrics**

 **Note**: The *YYYYMMDD* value that is created for the *Shard ID* partition identifies the creation date of the query

 {% include table_query_metrics.html %}

-### Ingest Error Tables

-The schemas associated with the four ingest error tables are identical to those listed above for the *Primary Data Table*, *Global Index Tables*, and *Data Dictionary Table*, in terms of the structure of keys and values.
-The only difference is that the respective error tables here are meant to capture *Data Objects* that failed to be fully loaded during ingest due to one or more processing errors.

-Thus, these tables are intended to capture any successfully-processed NFN:FV pairs, just as they would have appeared in the normal schema, along with additional NFN keys related to the errors themselves, so that error discovery and troubleshooting can proceed as efficiently as possible.
-Since schema descriptions for the primary data tables apply here as well, we describe below only the specific *Data Object* entries that are used to convey information about the error(s)

-{% include table_ingest_errors.html %}

 ## Terms and Definitions